Aurora Tigers: History

-The Aurora Tigers were first formed in 1967 as a member of the Metro Junior "B" league.
-In 1972, the most viable teams were pulled from the Metro and into the OHA Junior "A" league.
+The Aurora Tigers were first formed in 1953 as a member of the Metro Junior "B" league but were known as the Aurora Bears.
+In 1972, the most viable teams were pulled from the Metro and put into the OHA Junior "A" league.
 The Tigers stayed on board until 1985, and as the financial situation of the league changed and became less viable, the Tigers folded.

-In 1987, Aurora's financial interests were intrigued into coming back.
+In 1986, Aurora's financial interests were intrigued into coming back.
 With the OHA Jr. "A" now folded, the Central Junior "B" and Metro Junior "B" were consistently being judged as the heirs to the Junior "A" title.
 The Aurora Eagles joined the Central Junior "B" league and stayed there until 1992.

 In 1991, tired of the indecisiveness of the Ontario Hockey Association in creating the next Junior "A" league, the now renegade Metro Junior "B" league declared themselves Southern Ontario's only Tier II Junior "A" league.
 The league even helped form the Canadian Junior A Hockey League in 1993.
-The forwardness of the new Junior "A" league drew the interest of the Aurora franchise.
-They joined the league in 1992, reverting to the old "Tigers" nickname.
-The Tigers won the Metro league title in 1997 and moved to the OPJHL—a year before the Metro folded.
+The forwardness of the new Junior "A" (Metro Junior A Hockey League) league drew the interest of the Aurora franchise, they joined the league in 1992.
+In 1996, the team reverted to the "Tigers' nickname and won the Metro league title in 1997 and then moved to the OPJHL—a year before the Metro folded.

 A new era of the Tigers started in 1997.
-The old Central Junior "B" league was promoted to Tier II Junior "A" in 1993 and became the OPJHL.
-Since 1997, the Tigers have had winning seasons 8 out of 9 seasons.
-In 2002-03, the Tigers had an amazing season (only losing 3 times) but came away with no hardware in the playoffs.
-In 2003-04, the Tigers had an unbelievable season.
-With a 47-2-0-0 record, the Tigers won the Buckland Cup as OPJHL Playoff Champions, the Dudley Hewitt Cup as Central Canadian Champions, and the Royal Bank Cup as Canadian Junior "A" National Champions.
+The old Central Junior "B" league was promoted to Tier II Junior "A" in 1997 and became the OPJHL.
+In 2002–03, the Tigers had an amazing season (only losing 3 times) but came away with no hardware in the playoffs.
+In 2003–04, the Tigers had an unbelievable season.
+With a 47–2–0–0 record, the Tigers won the Buckland Cup as OPJHL Playoff Champions, the Dudley Hewitt Cup as Central Canadian Champions, and the Royal Bank Cup as Canadian Junior "A" National Champions.